Velocity Requirements for XP Dust

 Capture Velocity Requirements

-An ideal scenario for optimal operation is 3000 to 4000 fpm in the ductwork and a capture velocity of 150 to 300 fpm.
+An ideal scenario for optimal operation is a capture velocity of 150 to 300 fpm.

 Related Products